A Late Summer Tour to the Austrian Tyrol A Heavenly elixir of alpine air, beautiful nature & welcoming hospitality

 Short City Breaks with a Twist

-A Late Summer Tour to the Austrian Tyrol A Heavenly elixir of alpine air, beautiful nature and welcoming hospitality
+A Late Summer Tour to the Austrian Tyrol A Heavenly elixir of alpine air, beautiful nature & welcoming hospitality

 Tyrol is a place that will delight body and soul; a place where soaring mountains, glacial lakes, rushing waterfalls, lush meadows, and thick pine forests combine with rich traditions, a fascinating history and picturesque towns.
 Discover the magic on this 5-night/6-day tour.

-You will be staying in Pill and visiting Innsbruck, Mayrhofen, Karwendel Nature Park, Swarovski Crystal World, Lake Achensee, Tratzberg Castle and Rattenberg
+You will be staying in Pill and visiting Innsbruck, Mayrhofen, Karwendel Nature Park, Swarovski Crystal Worlds, Lake Achensee, Tratzberg Castle, and Rattenberg

 Immerse yourself in the rich history of the Tyrol.
-Explore the romantic, Renaissance-style Ambras Castle, home to Europe’s oldest collection of arts, armouries and books; travel back in time at Hotel Plankenhof where you will have the chance to drink Schnapps in a 500-year-old vaulted cellar; learn about the lives of rural people at the 18th Century Ental farmhouse; take a fascinating romp through the history of Tyrolean folk art at the Museum of Tryolean Regional Heritage and experience the sumptuous elegance of the Imperial Palace and Tratzberg Castle.
+Travel back in time at Hotel Plankenhof where you will have the chance to drink Schnapps in a 500-year-old vaulted cellar; learn about the lives of rural people at the 18th Century Ental farmhouse; take a fascinating romp through the history of Tyrolean folk art at the Museum of Tryolean Regional Heritage and experience the sumptuous elegance of the Imperial Palace and Tratzberg Castle.

 Feed your passion for nature and still your mind in the Tyrol’s magnificent landscape.
 With six national parks, over 300 lakes, unique forests, verdant meadows and awe-inspiring mountains, this is a place of natural gems.
 Marvel at the views from steam trains, cable cars and furnicular railways; discover Europe’s only primeval alpine landscape at Karwendel Nature Park with an expert guide and take a cruise across the Tryol’s largest lake.